larsgr/gene-id-mapping/docs/creating-toy-dataset.md

 How to organize the script(s) for this?

 * data/toy-assemblies/get_gff_subset.sh - Main script that does all the above steps.
 Takes a path/URL of .gff and the subset fasta file and returns a subset gff file.
 (Alias handling not yet implemented.)
-* data/toy-assemblies/get_all_gff_subsets.sh - Just calls the main script for each assembly/annotatoin pair
+* data/toy-assemblies/convert_seqname_alias.py - Converts the sequence IDs in a tabular file (e.g. gff) using an alias table
-* convert_seqname_alias.py - Converts the sequence IDs in a tabular file (e.g. gff) using an alias table (TODO)
+* data/toy-assemblies/get_all_gff_subsets.sh - Calls the main script for each assembly/annotation pair.
+Also applies the alias convertion for the NCBI annotations.

 TODO: Note that there might be features in the gff file that are partially inside the extracted region (e.g. an exon from a gene that stretches outside the region).
 We might need to "repair" the gff to not contain such partial genes.